smithy-lang/smithy-rs/design/src/aws_config.md

 ## The `.build()` method on service config

 Currently, the `.build()` method on service config will fill in defaults.
 As part of this change, `.build()` called on the service config with missing properties would be a runtime panic.
-Most customers would utilize the `From` implementation.
+Most customers would utilize the `From<&aws_types::Config>` implementation implementation rather than constructing the builder directly.

 ## Stability and Versioning